BlokasLabs/patchbox-os-docs/docs/FindTheIP.md

 1. Connect your tablet/smartphone to the same Network as Raspberry Pi
 2. Download the Fing app: <a href="https://play.google.com/store/apps/details?id=com.overlook.android.fing" target="_blank"> Android</a> or <a href="https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8" target="_blank"> iOS</a>
-3. Press “Scan for devices” on the top of the screen (right under the name of your Wi-Fi hotspot)
+3. Press “**Scan for devices**” on the top of the screen (right under the name of your Wi-Fi hotspot)
 4. Scroll down to the entry with the hostname of your Raspberry Pi.
-The IP address is displayed bellow the hostname.
+The IP address is displayed bellow the hostname

 **Option 04: using your computer & ping command**